berthubert/simplomon/README.md

 ## Docker
 There is [an image on the Docker hub](https://hub.docker.com/repository/docker/berthubert/simplomon/general) which you can pull (berthubert/simplomon).

 The image will read its configuration file from the HTTPS URL supplied in the SIMPLOMON_CONFIG_URL environment variable.

+Do make sure to set `Webserver{address="0.0.0.0:8080"}` in that configuration file, as otherwise your Docker environment may not recognize that simplomon is running.

 To build the image yourself, do: